itzVort3x1/redux-basics/README.md

-### A basic react project that demonstrates redux in class based components
+### A basic react project that demonstrates redux in class based components.